The Land of Hateg

 Origins shrouded in legend – legend has it that, when Prince Cande arrived in the area, there was a dragon guarding the lands.
 The valiant prince fought the monster, and only after he won the battle he could settle in Hateg.

-The stone heritage – The Hateg Land is also known as the land of stone churches, due to the large number of this type of edifices such as the Church from Santamaria Orlea, dating from the 13th century, and the church of Densus, believed to be the oldest in Romania, built on the foundations of ancient temple.
+The stone heritage – The Hateg Land is also known as the land of stone churches, due to the large number of this type of edifices such as the Church from Santamaria Orlea, dating from the 13th century, and the church of Densus, believed to be the oldest in Romania, built on the foundations of an ancient temple.

 The gates of Hateg Land – you can get into the land of stone churches through three “gates”.
 One of them is literally called the Iron Gates of Transylvania and is located in the western extremity of Hateg Land